jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

 when generating project files for development environments.

-CMake by default does not support Fortran, so a special function, -function is used to enable this:
+CMake by default does not support Fortran, so a special function, `enable_language`-function is used to enable this:

 .. code-block:: CMake

    enable_language(Fortran)

-To create an executable the -function is used.
+To create an executable the `add_executable`-function is used.
 This command takes an executable name as the first argument and a list of source files.

 .. code-block:: CMake